TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 ### Concrete API examples

-Let's say you are making a website for a client, and they need an interactive map on their website.
+Let's say you're making a website for a client, and they need an interactive map on their website.
 You'll probably want to use the <a alt="google maps api link" href="https://developers.google.com/maps/documentation/maps-static/overview">Google Maps API</a> or another navigation API to make it possible.

 You could also need to display the weather forecast on your website.
 To do that, you can use a weather API such as <a href="https://openweathermap.org/api">OpenWeatherMap</a>.